PaddlePaddle/PaddleSleeve/AdvBox/obj_detection/README.md

   - **Config file**

     The launcher uses yaml files for model declaration and training configurations.
 These files can be found in `obj_detection/configs` directory, and users can add their own model there.
 If users want to construct their models on the base of other models, simply declear the base config file at the beginning of their own file and redefine the parameters they would like to overwrite.
+We also need to add base_model_name, which represents the name of the base model to automatically download the weight.

     A sample config file `yolov3_darknet53_advtrain`
       ```yaml
       _BASE_: [
       './yolov3_darknet53_270e_coco.yml',
       ]
+      base_model_name: yolov3_darknet53_270e_coco

       epoch: 540